 Check out my homestead planner

-Urban & Kitchen Skills
+Urban and Kitchen Skills for Homesteads

 Here are some ideas if you want to start an urban homestead.
 A lot of the skills you need for a large piece of land, can be practices in an urban setting.
 Learning basic gardening skills or preserving, even making food from scratch, is important modern homesteading.